-When economists refer to the labor ma… read more »
+When economists refer to the labor market a… read more »

 One of the major tenets of the time-crunch narrative is that Americans don't get enough vacation.
 We're slaving away longer than those Europeans who get a month off every summer, and working longer hours than in cultures that believe in good naps.